AbeelLab/javaml/readme.txt

 This document covers the very basic documentation of the library.

 The Java Machine Learning Library is licensed under GNU-GPL.
+-- Thomas, May 18, 2013: Work is under way to split the GPL code from the core which -- I will relicense under a less restrictive license.

 More elaborate documentation can be found on the web site http://java-ml.sourceforge.net/